datanav/docs/technical/membercare-superoffice.rst

      - "string"

-Membercare Persons to Superoffice Person
+MemberCare Persons to Superoffice Person
 ----------------------------------------
-Every Membercare Persons will be synchronized with a Superoffice Person.
+Every MemberCare Persons will be synchronized with a Superoffice Person.

-Once a link between a Membercare Persons and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Persons and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Persons and a Superoffice Person:
+The following properties are synchronized between a MemberCare Persons and a Superoffice Person:

 .. list-table::
    :header-rows: 1

-   * - Membercare Persons Property
+   * - MemberCare Persons Property
      - Superoffice Person Property
      - Superoffice Data Type
    * - addresses.country.id